I'm Honey!

 9. We have money!
 We control 75% of the wealth in America.
 Our average net worth is over $250,000.
 We spend $2 trillion every year on consumer goods and services.
 55% of us have no mortgage.

 10. We are generous.
-We make 45% of the nation’s cash contributions to nonprofits.
+We make 45% of the nation’s cash contributions to nonprofits, representing a significant portion of the nation’s cash contributions overall.
 Kudos!

-11. Many grandparents support their adult children and grandchildren.
-We spend 52 billion every year on our grandchildren!
-We spend 32 billion on education.
+11. Many grandparents support their adult children and grandchildren financially.
+We spend $52 billion every year on our grandchildren!
+Our spending continues to grow, reflecting a trend of increased financial support and generosity.
+We spend $32 billion on education.
 62% of us provided financial support to our adult children and grandchildren in the last year.
 70% on cash for day-to-day expenses, 40% on housing (mortgage or rent), 23% on daycare, and 21% on education.

 12. We enjoy life and have fun!
 We spend 100 billion on entertainment and 77 billion each year on travel.